oraichain/myduckserver/docs/tutorial/mcp.md

 # Model Context Protocol

-The Model Context Protocol (MCP) is an open protocol initiated by [Anthropic] that enables integration between LLM applications and external data sources and tools.
-MyDuck Server work seamlessly with the official PostgreSQL MCP server implementation.
+The [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) is an open protocol initiated by [Anthropic](https://www.anthropic.com/) that enables integration between LLM applications and external data sources and tools.
+MyDuck Server works seamlessly with the official PostgreSQL MCP server implementation.
 This guide will walk you through the process of setting up a MyDuck Server instance and connecting it to the PostgreSQL MCP server.

 ## Steps